 series .
 Vienna 2016 (Austria .
 EU)

 Vienna spoils us with countless fonts the shops, cafes, and restaurants display to invite us in.
 They convey moods, messages, and meanings.
-Letters and fonts are omnipresent and so common that we tend to overlook them.
-We rarely think of their creators; let alone how outstanding the evolution and invention of writing systems are for humankind:
+Letters and fonts are so common that we tend to overlook them.
+We rarely think of their creators, let alone how outstanding the evolution and invention of writing systems are for humankind:

 This project’s name refers to Mr. Carl Faulmann and his legacy.

 The German-born typographer, shorthand writer, inventor and professor came to Vienna in 1854 where he worked at the State Printing House.
 His book* with a not quite short title contained the then known writing systems from all around the world, a remarkably complete collection.

 * Carl Faulmann, Das Buch der Alphabete aller Zeiten und aller Schrift enthaltend die Schriftzeichen und Völker des Erdkreises, Wien 1880 [Reprint: Olms, Hildesheim 1986]